Model Checking and LTS Minimization

 The synergy effects in the LTSmin implementation are enabled by a clean interface: all LTSmin modules work with a unifying state representation of integer vectors of fixed size, and the PINS dependency matrix which exploits the combinatorial nature of model checking problems.
 This splits model checking tools into three mostly independent parts: language modules, PINS optimizations, and model checking algorithms.

-On the other hand, the implementation of a verification algorithm based on the PINS matrix automatically has access to muCRL, mcrl2, DVE, PROMELA, opaal and ETF language modules.
+On the other hand, the implementation of a verification algorithm based on the PINS matrix automatically has access to muCRL, mCRL2, DVE, PROMELA, SCOOP, UPPAAL xml, PNML, ProB, and ETF language modules.

 Finally, all tools benefit from PINS2PINS optimizations, like local transition caching (which speeds up slow state space generators), matrix regrouping (which can drastically reduce run-time and memory consumption of symbolic algorithms), partial order reduction and linear temporal logic.